-For all the body’s miraculous complexity, its requirements are quite basic.
-The secret to health is simply making sure it has what it needs and if not dragged down by excesses it can’t handle.
+For all the body’s miraculous complexity, its requirements are quite simple and basic.
+The secret to health is to make sure it has what it needs and is not dragged down by excesses it can’t handle.

-The things we need are oxygen, water, the nutrients found in good foods, a team of helpful microorganisms, movement, rest (blog about sleep), sunshine, human contact and a spiritual connection.
+The things we need are oxygen, water, the nutrients found in real foods, a large and diverse team of helpful gut microorganisms, movement, rest (blog about sleep), sunshine, human contact and a spiritual connection.

 Sunshine is an example of a fundamental need that is often overlooked.
 When exposed to sunlight, our skin creates vitamin D, a vitamin that acts as a hormone and affects nearly every cell in the body.
-Insufficient vitamin D (from for example working indoors, using sunscreen or having dark skin) is linked to everything from muscle weakness and depression to multiple sclerosis and cancer.
+Insufficient vitamin D (cause by for example working indoors, or having dark skin) is linked to everything from muscle weakness and depression to multiple sclerosis and cancer.

 Another requirement too often ignored is that each of us is actually a community.
 There are trillions of bacteria in our bodies that are part of our health team…they are in fact required for life.
 To better appreciate them and to learn how to protect them, read about probiotics.
 Also see the page on Supplements for more on requirements.
 We are designed to be well.
-When we aren’t, the problem can usually be traced back to a lack of something we need or an excess of something that the body can’t handle.
+When we aren’t, again, the problem can usually be traced back to a lack of something we need or an excess of something that the body can’t handle.